-Yvonne Simms and her husband Martin have run the Salford Food Parcels Project for over a decade; however, these last 12 months has brought enormous challenges.
-These challenges could have prevented them from providing emergency food parcels in their community; however, Yvonne and Martin have a strong Christian Faith; thus, Yvonne prayed for miracles to help them meet the challenge of COVID19.
+Yvonne Simms and her husband Martin have run the Salford Food Parcels Project for over a decade; however, these last 12 months have brought enormous challenges.
+These challenges could have prevented them from providing emergency food parcels in their community; however, Yvonne and Martin have a strong Christian Faith; thus, Yvonne prayed for miracles to help them meet the challenge of COVID-19.

-My faith in God gave us additional funds in grants to buy more food than ever before.
+My faith in God brought additional funds from grants to buy more food.

-Also, we needed to give the food out as the numbers of people attending Salford Food Parcels for food grew; subsequently, the demand for emergency food parcels and home deliveries grew.
+COVID-19 meant we needed more shopping and the food needed collecting from the charities that donated it to us.
+Also, we needed to give the food out as the number of people attending Salford Food Parcels for food grew; subsequently, the demand for emergency food parcels and home deliveries grew.

-The miracle of volunteers and a baby inspiring women to join together and knit for them.
+The miracle of volunteers and a baby inspired women to join together and knit.